Ontario - Canada

 - Similar social and cultural contexts for school and early childhood education systems exist.
 These enable Australian curriculum to be used as an appropriate base for Canadian programs.
 This was evidenced by the significant number of Canadian graduates, mainly from Ontario, who travelled to Australia each year to undertake teacher education programs and who were successfully 'registered' in Ontario upon return.

 - In December 2004, the University was granted provisional consent by the Ontario Minister of Training, Colleges and Universities to offer the BPES on site in Ontario.
-CSU was the first 'out of province' university to be granted such approval under the Postsecondary Education Choice and Excellence Act 2000.
+Charles Sturt University was the first 'out of province' university to be granted such approval under the Postsecondary Education Choice and Excellence Act 2000.

-- Following professional accreditation by the Ontario College of Teachers, full consent was granted to CSU.
-CSU Ontario was successfully established as CSU's first and only offshore campus, and Australia's only niche offshore Education campus in North America.
+- Following professional accreditation by the Ontario College of Teachers, full consent was granted to Charles Sturt.
+CSU Ontario was successfully established as Charles Sturt's first and only offshore campus, and Australia's only niche offshore Education campus in North America.
 The campus was established in the city of Burlington.
-CSU commenced delivery of the BPES on 29 August 2005 with 116 students.
+Charles Sturt commenced delivery of the BPES on 29 August 2005 with 116 students.

 - The first cohort graduated the BPES at CSU Ontario's first graduation on 23 June 2006.